 Martin J. Delaney joined the Board of Directors in July 1998.
 Mr. Delaney is an attorney and was a prominent healthcare executive who began his hospital management career in 1971 as an Assistant Administrator at Nassau County Medical Center.
-He has been a director of a large regional Health Maintenance Organization on Long Island, the Hospital Association of New York State, the Greater New York Hospital Association, and chairman of the Nassau- Suffolk Hospital Council.
+He has been a director of a large regional Health Maintenance Organization on Long Island, the Hospital Association of New York State, the Greater New York Hospital Association, and chairman of the Nassau-

+Suffolk Hospital Council.
 He has been President, CEO and a director of Winthrop University Hospital, Winthrop South Nassau University Health Care Systems, and the Long Island Health Network.
 He has a graduate degree in health care management from The George Washington University and a law degree from St. John's University.
-He has been admitted to practice in New York State and Federal courts.
+He has been admitted to practice law in New York State and Federal courts.
+Mr. Delaney also served as an officer in the U.S. Army Medical Service Corps in the U.S. and Vietnam from 1966-1969, attaining the rank of Captain.

 Dr. Elder Granger was elected to our Board of Directors in November 2014.
 Dr. Granger is a U.S. Army Major General (retired) and the President and Chief Executive Officer of The 5Ps LLC.
 Dr. Granger previously served as an advisor to DLH on its strategic advisory board from October 2011 until his election to the Board.
-Dr. Granger served in the U.S. Army for over 35 years and was the Deputy Director and Program Executive Officer of the TRICARE Management Activity, Office of the Assistant Secretary of Defense (Health Affairs) in Washington, D.C. from 2005-2009.
+Dr. Granger served in the U.S. Army for over 35 years and was the Deputy Director and Program Executive Officer of the TRICARE Management Activity, Office of the Assistant Secretary of Defense (Health Affairs) in Washington, D.C. from 2005 to 2009.
 In this role he served as the principal advisor to the Assistant Secretary of Defense (Health Affairs) on DoD health plan, policy and performance.
 He oversaw the acquisition, operation and integration of DoD's managed care program within the Military Health System.
-Prior to joining TRICARE Management Activity, Dr. Granger led the largest US and multi-national battlefield health system in our recent history while serving as Commander, Task Force 44th Medical Command and Command Surgeon for the Multinational Corps Iraq.
-Presently, Dr. Granger is the President and CEO of The 5Ps, LLC, a healthcare, education, and leadership consultancy he founded following his retirement from the U.S. Army.
-Dr. Granger received a B.S.
+Prior to joining TRICARE Management Activity, Dr. Granger led the largest U.S. and multi-national battlefield health system in our recent history while serving as Commander, Task Force 44th Medical Command and Command Surgeon for the Multinational Corps Iraq.
+Presently, Dr. Granger is the President and CEO of The 5Ps, LLC, a healthcare, education, and leadership consultancy he founded following his retirement from the U.S. Army, Dr. Granger received a B.S.
 Degree from Arkansas State University and earned his medical degree from University of Arkansas School of Medicine.
 Upon graduation from the University of Arkansas School of Medicine, he was awarded the Henry Kaiser Medical Fellowship for Medical Excellence and Leadership.
-Dr. Granger is board certified by the American College of Physician Executives, American Board of Medical Quality and American Board of Internal Medicine and holds numerous medical certifications.
-He is also a current and former advisor or member of the board of directors of additional privately-held companies.
+Dr. Granger is board certified by the American College of Physician Executives, American Board of Medical Quality, American Board of Internal Medicane, Medical Oncology, Hematology, and holds numerous medical certifications.
+Additionally, Dr. Granger has earned the CERT Certificate in Cybersecurity Oversight from Carnegie Mellon University.
+A National Association of Corporate Director, Fellow, Dr. Granger currently serves on the board of directors of Cigna Holding Co., which acquired Express Scripts Holding Co. in December 2018 (member - Compliance Committee and Corporate Governance Committee) and Cerner Corp.
+He served on the board of Express Scripts Holding from 2015 until its merger with Cigna Holding Co.
+Dr. Granger is also a current and former advisor or member of the board of directors of additional privately-held companies and also serves on the Board of Trustees of Rosalind Franklin University of Medicine and Science and on the Board of Visitors of the University of Arkansas School of Medicine.